Certificate of Excellence

 Melasti beach surfer

-Green Bowls
+Green Bowl

-The original south coast surf spot has not changed much since the 1980’s when it was first discovered.
-It still has over 300 steps but there is plenty of foliage that offers protection from the sun and space to rest.
+The original south coast surf spot has not changed much since the 1980s when it was first discovered.
+It still has over 300 steps, but there is plenty of foliage that offers protection from the sun and space to rest.

 The left hander is not so well known and not surfed so much, but it is a better quality wave.
 It breaks best on a dead low tide.
-Spring low tide is best i.e. around 0.0 to 0.2 metres this is a great wave and well worth the climb back up.
+Spring low tide is best, i.e. around 0.0 to 0.2 metres; this is a great wave and well worth the climb back up.

 Pandawa